mvp/uhubctl/README.md

 This is the limitation of Raspberry Pi hardware design.
 As a workaround, you can buy any external USB hub from supported list above, attach it to any USB port of Raspberry Pi, and control power on its ports independently.
+Also, there are supported hubs designed specifically for Raspberry Pi, e.g. UUGear MEGA4.

 For reference, supported Raspberry Pi models have following internal USB topology: